hashicorp/terraform-provider-azurerm/website/docs/r/storage_encryption_scope.html.markdown

 * `storage_account_id` - (Required) The ID of the Storage Account where this Storage Encryption Scope is created.
 Changing this forces a new Storage Encryption Scope to be created.

+* `infrastructure_encryption_required` - (Optional) Is a secondary layer of encryption with Platform Managed Keys for data applied?

 ---

 * `key_vault_key_id` - (Optional) The ID of the Key Vault Key.
 Required when `source` is `Microsoft.KeyVault`.